-It was 72 years ago this weekend - the Friday of Labor Day Weekend, I'm told - when an 8 year old little boy went down to the Old Saybrook station platform to watch trains.
+I'm told it was just 74 years ago "today," - the Friday of Labor Day Weekend, September 3, 1948 - when an 8 year old little boy went down to the Old Saybrook station platform to watch trains.
 The sun was going down - it'd be totally set within a few minutes - and in the gathering dusk a dull roar like thunder could be heard . . .

 Looking eastward down the tracks, toward the gathering darkness, the sound seemed to get closer and he could just start to make out what looked like a plume of smoke - or maybe it was two?
 That didn't make sense.
 Almost all of the trains on the Shore Line were dieselized now, but, as loud as a pair of back-to-back DL-109s are, they sure don't sound like this . . .

 It was the glimmer on the rails, lighting up the curve in the far distance, that was the first giveaway that a train was for-sure coming.
 Of course, the little boy knew a train was due.
 He'd been into trains for as long as he could remember and he knew how to read a timetable.

 He knew that the approaching train had just crossed the Connecticut River and was accelerating hard off the bridge.
 It sure sounded like it - and the distinctive bark meant this train had to have a steam locomotive on the point.
 And with it being a little past 7pm, that meant it had to be The Merchant's Limited.

 But was it early?
 The Merchants wasn't due through Saybrook until 7:17 . . . but just then, the train came blasting around the distant curve - exhaust roaring and headlight blazing!
 Before he could fully comprehend it all, The Advance Merchants Limited flew by at 65 miles an hour behind not one, but TWO!
 I-4 Pacifics with 23 heavyweight parlor cars on their tail.